Chester sightseeing – a perfect weekend escape

 I could go one forever gushing about Chester’s beautiful buildings and architecture.
 The city centre’s lovely timber framed black and white buildings, the cathedral and the city walls all coming together to provide a visually stunning city.
 Walking between St John the Baptist Church and our hotel for the evening, which was located outside the city walls, I was even more surprised to see another collection of stunning buildings on Bath Street and Grosvenor Park Road.
 History and beauty around every corner, it would seem.

 For our Chester stay, we opted for a brand new hotel which opened in 2019 – the Hotel Indigo Chester, located on Grosvenor Park Road.
 A stylish luxury hotel, the Hotel Indigo takes influence from the history of the area.
 The rooms have unique decor that compliments the city’s heritage.
 The public areas are beautifully decorated and provide a comfortable space to stop for a drink or to relax.
-The onsite Wood Chester restaurant provides fine dining in relaxed and informal surroundings.
 It was a fantastic hotel stay and one I would thoroughly recommend, and look forward to my next visit.

 Looking for more city breaks in the North West of England?
 Take a look at my tour around the Northern Quarter of Manchester here.